 - Any complaints must be notified directly to Reception as soon as is possible, any remedial action will be carried out as soon as is reasonably practical.

 - Guests have a legal obligation to mitigate their loss.

 - If we are denied the opportunity of investigating any complaint within a reasonable time or denied the opportunity to put matters right during the holiday, then the guest will waive all rights.

 - We will do our utmost to ensure that any problems are resolved quickly and to your complete satisfaction.

-- Guests shall take all reasonable measures to keep Bell Tents closed, dry and secure while not in use during the period of hire.
+- Guests shall take all reasonable measures to keep Woody Tents closed, dry and secure while not in use during the period of hire.

-- This includes keeping the door closed the when not in the tent, and upon checking out.
+- This includes keeping the door closed when not in the tent, and upon checking out.

 - Damage to the tent, loss of any of its equipment or furnishings or excessive soiling will be charged for in full to the booker of the tent.

 - Please make sure all electrical items are turned off and unplugged when not in use i.e. lights, chargers and heaters

 - You are responsible for the Tent during your stay and it should be left in the clean condition at the end of your holiday that you found it in on your arrival, with all furniture, fixtures, fittings and effects etc. remaining in the property, as at the commencement of your holiday.